 - Dr Emran Mian, Director General of Decentralisation and Growth, Department for Levelling Up, Housing and Communities.

-- Dr David Leslie, Director of Ethics and Responsible Innovation Research at The Alan Turing Institute.
+- Professor David Leslie, Director of Ethics and Responsible Innovation Research at The Alan Turing Institute and Professor of Ethics, Technology and Society, Queen Mary University of London

 Chaired by Timandra Harkness, Presenter, writer and comedian.